 Not Ideal For

-This is laid back but definitely upscale.
-Expect to rub shoulders with yacht owners, local business types, and the who's who of Malaga's social scene when sipping on cocktails here.
-The atmosphere strikes that perfect balance between relaxed and refined, never stuffy but always polished.
+Laid back but unmistakably upscale.
+You'll rub shoulders with yacht owners, local business types, and Málaga's social set over cocktails here.
+The atmosphere stays relaxed and polished at once, never stuffy.

 Opening Hours